mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 the proper format.

-This is all about how we can decouple the app into separate components using microservices which have solved above 2 problems.
+This is all about how we can decouple the app into separate components using microservices which help to solve above two problems.

 Happy Hacking :)